Photo: Melker Dahlstrand/imagebank.sweden.se

 The Tax Agency has a brochure explaining how F tax works.
 The brochure includes the information about where to find the appropriate forms for registration.
 These are only in Swedish – it’s important that they are filled in correctly, so you may want to enlist the help of an accountant and/or make a personal appointment with the Tax Agency for guidance.

 If you are good enough in Swedish by now, the Tax Agency also offers free information meetings giving step-by-step help about how to start up a business (linked information only in Swedish).

 Sweden has different rules and regulations about residence requirements for those moving to Sweden to start a company, depending on their citizenship.
 Nordic citizens (Denmark, Finland, Norway and Iceland), do not need to register with the Swedish Migration Agency (Migrationsverket) or apply for a residence permit.
 Citizens of the European Union (EU) or European Economic Area (EEA) are also entitled to residence in Sweden without registering with the Swedish Migration Agency and can apply for a personal identity number.

 If you’re from outside the EU/EEA/Switzerland and intend to start a business, you’ll have to apply for a residence permit before coming to Sweden.
-You’ll find the details and requirements on the Swedish Migration Board’s website.
+You’ll find the details and requirements on the Swedish Migration Agency’s website.

 If you are a temporary resident in Sweden, you can apply to the Tax Agency for a co-ordination number, which replaces the personal identity number and will allow you to apply for F tax status.